Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1300.md

 Support for librarian & berkshelf

+Vagabond file can be straight ruby hash - straight DSL to build Ruby hashes

+Can specify a bunch of defaults, then override in other configs

 ## Summary of Discussions

 ## What will we do now?
 What needs to happen next?